maaraaji/react-scratch/Readme.md

 1. do npm init

-2. install babel and babel-cli globally
+2. install babel and babel-cli globally.
+Babel is the compiler to compile the ES6 code to ES5.
     > `npm install -g babel babel-cli`

 3. install webpack and webpac-dev-server as dedency or local modules